 American also allows you to change your flight online without rebooking and receive a trip credit for the difference.
 However, you can't select the same flight you've already booked.
 So if you're trying to capture a price drop, you'll need to cancel and rebook.

-One major advantage of American trip credits is you can use them to book tickets for other people.
+One major advantage of American trip credits is that you can use them to book tickets for other people.
 Many other airlines only allow you to use their credits to book travel for the original passenger.

 If you booked your flight using American miles, you can also rebook if the fare drops.
-In most cases you can simply change your flight and choose the new cheaper fare option.
+In most cases, you can simply change your flight and choose the new, cheaper fare option.
 The one exception is Web Special awards, which require you to cancel and rebook.

 Delta flights booked in any cabin other than basic economy and originating in the U.S. or Canada have no change fee.
-You can either change your flight online, or call to reprice your ticket if you're not changing flights.
+You can either change your flight online or call to reprice your ticket if you're not changing flights.

 In either case, you'll end up with an eCredit for the difference in price.
 Delta eCredits expire one year from when the flight was originally purchased, but you only need to book with it by that date, not travel by then.

 For flights booked with Delta miles, the same rules apply.
 Most fares can be changed for free online or repriced by calling Delta, and the difference in miles will go back to your SkyMiles account.
+Although flights originating outside of North America sometimes incur a fee.

-For all JetBlue fare types except its basic economy "Blue Basic" fares, you can cancel your flight and rebook for no fee.
-Any remaining credit is valid for a year from when the flight was initially booked.
+For paid fares, you'll receive the difference as a credit that's valid for a year from when the flight was initially booked.
 This is the "book by" date, not the "travel by" date, and credits can be used to book for other passengers.

-For paid reservations, you'll get a flight credit that never expires for any difference in price.
 And for reservations booked with points, the points will go back into your Southwest account immediately.

 The one time you'll need to take an extra step is if you have a reservation booked with a Southwest Companion Pass.
 In that case, you'll first need to cancel your companion's reservation.
-Then once you reprice or rebook the flight, you can add the companion back onto your reservation.
+Then, once you reprice or rebook the flight, you can add the companion back onto your reservation.

 If you purchase a United basic economy ticket, you cannot change it.
 You can cancel, but you'll be charged a fee for doing so and receive a partial credit for the difference.
 The fee varies depending on your itinerary, but the credit amount will be displayed before you finalize the cancellation.